 Maria Montessori’s teaching is becoming one of the most acquired among modern parents and early childhood educators.
-The reason behind this popularity is the fact that we are not satisfied with old style parenting and raising techniques any more.
+The reason behind this popularity is the fact that we are not satisfied with old style parenting and raising techniques anymore.
 We’ve realised that punishment and harsh discipline is not the answer to dealing with young children’s strong emotions and feelings.
 Children’s emotions are not something that can be disregarded and left unnoticed.
 Montessori stressed how important it is to give every child utmost respect.
 She calls for us to view every child as “the greatest marvel of nature”.
-That means that we have to recognise and understand child’s needs and fulfill them in the best of our ability based on their natural state of being.
+That means that we have to recognise and understand child’s needs and fulfil them to the best of our ability based on their natural state of being.
 Science suggests that child’s emotional experiences from the very young age form part of their brain and get deeply embedded, influencing their behaviour for years to come.

-First of all, when dealing with strong emotions it is important to keep in mind that 90% of outcome depends on our reaction to child’s outbursts.
-Being their “calm within the storm” helps little person regulate his or her feelings and calm down quicker.
+First of all, when dealing with strong emotions it is important to keep in mind that 90% of the outcome depends on our reaction to child’s outbursts.
+Being their “calm within the storm” helps a little person regulate his or her feelings and calm down quicker.
 We need to respond and react from the place of compassion and empathy.
 Just like physical bruises, emotional bruises require our attention and care.

 “When confronted by situations which concern the child and seem difficult to solve,do not seek outside remedies but concentrate upon the nature of the child and the essential needs of his development”